Av1-R/Pari_Crypto_Scripts/README.md

 # Pari_Crypto_Scripts
-Just a pari bunch of scripts for speeding up some crypto calculations
+Just a pari bunch of scripts for speeding up some crypto calculations for an exam